developmentseed/titiler-cmr-compatibility/LITHOPS_WORKFLOW.md

 ## Usage

-### Phase 1: Setup - Create Collection Directories
+### Phase 1: Setup - Create Unprocessed Collection Markers

-This phase fetches all collection metadata from CMR and creates S3 directories for each collection.
-Each directory serves as a tracking mechanism - if a directory contains a `result.json` file, the collection has been processed.
+This phase fetches all collection IDs from CMR and creates markers in the `unprocessed/` directory.
+Collections remain in `unprocessed/` until they are successfully processed.

 ```bash
 python -m titiler_cmr_compatibility.cli \